 PCPs and their office staff may contact MHN customer service and speak with a licensed care manager (CM).
 Patients must sign an Authorization for Disclosure form before the PCP or office staff speaks to an MHN CM.
 For physicians who need help finding appropriate behavioral health care for their members, MHN customer service representatives can answer questions about MHN, its network of practitioners and programs, the referral process, member eligibility and benefits.

 Coordination of care is fundamental to the member’s well-being.
 PCP offices that receive information from other medical or behavioral health specialists are encouraged to document the information in the member’s medical record and review relevant information with the member at his or her next primary care visit.

 Practitioners and providers are encouraged to screen members for depression and other behavioral health conditions.
 Various brief screening instruments are available, such as the Patient Health Questionnaire (PHQ-9) from the U.S. Preventive Services Task Force.
 There is no cost to users and it is available in English and more than 30 other languages.
 Newly enrolled Medicare members are screened for depression through a health risk assessment (HRA).

 Most Health Net members appropriately seek depression treatment from their PCPs, which is why Health Net provides physicians and PPGs with the following tip sheets to manage and coordinate care for their patients with depression.
-Go to Health Net website and select Provider Tip Sheets, then select:
+Go to the HEDIS Measures and Billing Codes page to view any of the following: